 #1: Your quiz is a trojan horse.
 Your quiz is not a site filter.
 There is so much more you can accomplish than getting one new sale.
 It’s all in the data.
-You can gather so much customer information through a quiz.
-Here’s what we recommend: Always have at least one question that contributes to your bigger marketing decisions.
+You can gather so much customer information through a quiz, so we generally recommend that your quiz contains at least one question that contributes to your bigger marketing decisions.

 #2: Integrate quiz data with your ads and email marketing off your site.
-Quizzes are so powerful.
-The answers from that quiz are ammo for other marketing efforts.
+Your quiz responses are ammo for other marketing efforts.
 Integrate your shoppers’ interests with outside ads that follow them throughout the internet.
 Run targeted email campaigns that personalize their experience.

 #3: Leverage quiz data on your site.
 When your customer comes back or exits the quiz to shop your store again, customize your site to their unique preferences.
 This is easy to do because your quiz data knows all about what they’re looking for now.
 In other words: Personalize the shopper’s every experience.
 Set up dynamic coupons or pop-ups based on the product they’re shopping for.

 We love quizzes!
-They are a fantastic way to drive revenue, gather intel on who your customers really are, and empower your data to display ads across the internet even after a shopper leaves your site.
+They are a fantastic way to drive revenue, learn who your customers really are, and personalize the shopper experience.
 The eCommerce quiz is an extremely powerful tool, and we’re excited to build more in 2023.

 We highlighted just 10 quizzes in this blog.
 Check out our Quiz Examples for even more of the best eCommerce quizzes around, then take our question quiz to get a personalized list of recommended quiz questions!